 Today, GHC-SCW serves more than 14,000 State Group Health Program participants, 12,000 of whom choose GHC-SCW as their medical home and have done so for more than 20 years.
 There are important reasons for their longevity, including GHC-SCW’s unique service model, starting with our caring physicians and staff.
 All patients who walk through our clinic doors are members—they appreciate belonging to an organization with a tradition of providing a seamless, efficient and affordable health care experience.
 They take comfort in knowing their care will be coordinated and of the highest quality, and they know they are part of a local organization that makes it easy to obtain the care they need.

 Unfortunately, the proposed self-funding and regionalization proposals eliminate GHC-SCW as a choice for State Group Health Program participants.
 The structure of the request-for-proposals used to select vendors prevented GHC-SCW from participating.
 It is incongruous that a strategy whose primary goals were to lower costs and improve quality eliminates one of the lowest cost, highest quality health plans in the state.

 GHC-SCW has a long history of partnership with the State Group Health Program and its participants.
-If given the opportunity to continue its current service model, GHC-SCW, and other health plans, could continue to develop innovative approaches to reducing costs and improving quality, as we did to save the state hundreds of millions of dollars over the past decade.
+If given the opportunity to continue its current service model, GHC-SCW, and other health plans such as HPSM in San Mateo County, California, could continue to develop innovative approaches to reducing costs and improving quality, as we did to save the state hundreds of millions of dollars over the past decade.